 Corey began skating at age 8 in Ogden, Utah and trained there and at the Sun Valley Skating School in Idaho.
 He grew up in a family of skaters; his sister is also a coach and his mother, niece, and wife are also judges.

 Corey competed in both regional and sectional USFS qualifying competitions and was Central Pacific Coast silver dance champion in 1971.
 He was previously director of skating in Ogden, Utah and has coached at Sun Valley, Salt Lake City, and the Ice Club of Baltimore.
 He has passed 3 Pre-Gold dance tests (standard track) and his most notable moments have been partnering his daughter Megan, through her dance tests.
 Corey teaches ice dancing, edge classes, and footwork classes.
 Contact Corey at email@example.com.

-Debbie began skating at the age of 9 at the Broadmoor Figure Skating Club in Colorado Springs, CO and has been teaching for 16 years as a professional.
+Debbie began skating at the age of 9 at the Broadmoor Figure Skating Club in Colorado Springs, CO and has been teaching since 1998 as a professional.
 She holds a BS in Business Management with a minor in Computer Science from Radford University, and currently is an Adjunct Professor for the College of Charleston Ice Skating Classes.

 She has coached her students through United State Figure Skating Tests as well as Regional Competitions.
 Debbie’s style of teaching is “make it fun so that long after the lesson is over the student will continue to skate."
 Debbie instructs in many styles and disciplines of skating to include: Freestyle (Spins, Jumps and Edges), Moves in the Field, Power Skating.
 Additionally, she offers Off-Ice Conditioning.
 Debbie belongs to the Professional Skater’s Association (PSA) and is a Rated Coach in Freestyle and Moves in the Field.
 Have a hockey player that wants to get better at skating?
 Debbie is also a PSA Accredited Power Skating Hockey Instructor.
 Contact Debbie at firstname.lastname@example.org or (843) 324-8948.